housepower/clickhouse_sinker/docs/configuration/config.md

     // "this columns will be excluded by insert SQL " "excludeColumns": []

+    // (experiment feature) detect new fields and their type, and add columns to the ClickHouse table accordingly. supported types are Int64, Float64, String.
+    "dynamicSchema": {
+      // whether enable this feature, default to false "enable": true,
+      // cluster the ClickHouse node belongs
+      "cluster": "test",
+      // distributed table name prefix, default to "dist_" "distTblPrefix": ""
+    },

     // shardingKey is the column name to which sharding against "shardingKey": "",
     // shardingPolicy is `stripe,<interval>`(requires ShardingKey be numerical) or `hash`(requires ShardingKey be string) "shardingPolicy": "",

+    // interval of flushing the batch
+    "flushInterval": 5,
-    // batch size to insert into clickhouse "bufferSize": 90000,
+    // batch size to insert into clickhouse. sinker will round upward it to the the nearest 2^n.
+    "bufferSize": 90000,
-    // min batch size to insert into clickhouse "minBufferSize": 1,
+    // min batch size to insert into clickhouse. sinker will round upward it to the the nearest 2^n.

-    // msg bytes per message
+    "minBufferSize": 1,
+    // estimated avg message size. kafka-go needs this to determize receive buffer size. default to 1000.
     "msgSizeHint": 1000,

-    // interval flush the batch
-    "flushInterval": 5,
+    // Date format in message, default to "2006-01-02".
+    "layoutDate": "",
+    // DateTime format in message, default to "2006-01-02T15:04:05Z07:00" (aka time.RFC3339).
+    "layoutDateTime": "",
+    // DateTime64 format in message, default to "2006-01-02T15:04:05.999999999Z07:00" (aka time.RFC3339Nano).
+    "layoutDateTime64": "",
+    // In the absence of time zone information, interprets the time as in the given location.
+Default to "Local" (aka /etc/localtime of the machine on which sinker runs)
+    "timezone": ""
   },

-  // log level
-  "logLevel": "debug"
-  }
+  // log level, possible value: panic, fatal, error, warn, warning, info, debug, trace "logLevel": "debug"
 }
 ```